Friday, December 6, 2024

 Data indicates that 25% of patients diagnosed with congestive heart failure are readmitted within 30 days of being discharged from a hospital, and after 90 days, 45% are readmitted.
 Hospitals are now being penalized for readmitting heart failure patients, with annual penalties alone for 150 patients being readmitted costing approximately $500,000.

-The results of their current study to demonstrate the toilet seat was effective in monitoring congestive heart failure patients were recently published in JMIR Mhealth Uhealth.
+The results of their study to demonstrate the toilet seat was effective in monitoring congestive heart failure patients were published in JMIR Mhealth Uhealth.

 The toilet seats were designed to measure the electrical and mechanical activity of the heart.
-They can monitor heart rate, blood pressure, blood oxygen levels and also the patient’s weight and stroke volume.
-The patient’s weight and stroke volume is the amount of blood the heart pumps out at every heartbeat.
+They can monitor heart rate, blood pressure, blood oxygen levels, and also the patient’s weight and stroke volume.
+The patient’s weight and stroke volume are the amount of blood the heart pumps out at every heartbeat.

 The findings showed the toilet seat cardiovascular monitoring system was accurate and consistent with gold standards measures for blood pressure, stroke volume, and blood oxygenation.
 Data from the toilet seat is analyzed and with some further developments, health care providers could be alerted when a patient’s condition deteriorates.